 There are many other kinds as well.
 It occurs mainly when there is a loss of energy from a parent radioisotope that in turn transforms to daughter nuclei.
 In some rare cases daughter nuclei and parent radioisotope shares different chemical reactions, as a result, it may lead to the formation of an atom of a different element.

-Sources of gamma rays other than radioactive decay include terrestrial thunderstorms and lightning, from celestial bodies such as pulsars, quasars, distant galaxies, gamma ray bursts in space and collapse of a star into a black hole known as a hypernova aka super-luminous supernova.
-Hypernovae events results in bursts of long duration gamma ray emissions.
+Sources of gamma rays other than radioactive decay include terrestrial thunderstorms and lightning, from celestial bodies such as pulsars, quasars, distant galaxies, gamma-ray bursts in space and collapse of a star into a black hole known as a hypernova aka super-luminous supernova.
+Hypernovae events result in bursts of long-duration gamma-ray emissions.
 These emissions produce a total energy output of about 1044 Joules (as much energy as our Sun will produce in an entire lifetime) in a span of 20-40 seconds.

 Gamma rays cause damage on a cellular level and due to their penetrating nature, they can diffuse this damage through the entire body.
 However, gamma rays are less ionizing that alpha or beta hence the severity is lesser but penetration is more.